fukata/network-latest-posts/readme.txt

 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)

 == Changelog ==

+= 3.4.5 =
+* Adding missing strings to Norwegian translation, thanks to kkalvaa

 = 3.4.4 =
 * Replacing language loadtext order to avoid some strings being ignored by translation files, thanks to kkalvaa for spotting this and contributing with the Norwegian Bokmål translation!